Skip to Content

 Tips and tricks

-Here some tips and tricks that will help you reheat eggs perfectly every time:
+Here are some tips and tricks that will help you reheat eggs perfectly every time:

 • When reheating eggs in the microwave or oven, always cover the container with a heat-safe plate or lid so that the eggs can retain moisture.
-Otherwise, they will become too rubbery.
+Otherwise, they may become too rubbery.

 • Always coat the pan with some cooking spray to prevent the eggs from sticking to the bottom of the pan.